openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/motionsensors2_0_0.md

 ### Parameter 10: Sensor Measuring Interval

 Time interval for light sensor measurement of ambient light intensity.
 If this value is larger, the battery life is longer.
 And the light intensity changed is not obvious.
+Default value: 180

 Values in the range 30 to 3600 may be set.